trailofbits/Honeybee/README.md

 ### Honeybee user-space components

-To build all of Honeybees user-space components, simply execute `cmake --build cmake-build-debug` This will build all targets to the `cmake-build-debug` folder.
+To build all of Honeybees user-space components, create a folder for the output products (`mkdir cmake-build-debug`) and then simply execute `cmake --build cmake-build-debug` This will build all targets to the `cmake-build-debug` folder.

 ### Honeybee kernel components